Glenn Miller

 Miller is considered the father of the modern US military bands.
 In 1942, he volunteered to join the US military.
-He entertained troops during World War II, and ended up in the US Army Air Forces.
+He entertained troops during World War II and ended up in the US Army Air Forces.
 Their workload was just as heavy as the civilian band's had been.
 With a full string section added to a big band, the Major Glenn Miller Army Air Forces Orchestra was the forerunner of many US military big bands.

-Miller went missing in action (MIA) on December 15, 1944, on a flight over the English Channel from England to France.
+Miller went missing in action (MIA) on December 15, 1944, when his flight over the English Channel from England to France never arrived at its planned destination.
+While the ultimate cause of the disappearance is uncertain, available evidence suggests that the loss of Miller's plane was accidental and that it most likely went down over the channel.
 In keeping with standard operating procedure for the US military services, he was officially declared dead a year and a day later.
 An Army investigation led to an official finding of death (FOD) for Miller, Norman Baessell, and John Morgan, all of whom died on the same flight.
 All three officers are listed on the Tablets of the Missing at Cambridge American Cemetery and Memorial in Cambridge, England.
 Since his body was not recoverable, Miller was allowed to have a memorial headstone placed at the US Army-operated Arlington National Cemetery.
 In February 1945, he was posthumously awarded the Bronze Star Medal.

 Early life and career

 The son of Mattie Lou (née Cavender) Miller and Lewis Elmer Miller, Alton Glen Miller was born in Clarinda, Iowa.
 He added a second n to Glen during high school.
-Like his father (Lewis Elmer) and his siblings (Elmer Deane, John Herbert and Emma Irene), Miller went by his middle name.
+Like his father (Lewis Elmer) and his siblings (Elmer Deane, John Herbert, and Emma Irene), Miller went by his middle name.
 As Dennis Spragg of the Glenn Miller Archives confirms, "Miller's use of his first name, Alton, was necessary for legal and military purposes, which is logically why it shows up in formal documents such as his military documents, driver’s licenses, tax returns, etc." He is listed as Alton G. Miller in the Army Air Forces section of the Tablets of the Missing in Cambridge American Cemetery and Memorial in Cambridge, England.
-His name is engraved as Major Alton Glenn Miller, US Army (Air Corps) on his Government-issued (G.I.) memorial headstone in Memorial Section H at Arlington National Cemetery in Arlington, Virginia.
+His name is engraved as Major Alton Glenn Miller, US Army (Air Corps) on his government-issued (G.I.) memorial headstone in Memorial Section H at Arlington National Cemetery in Arlington, Virginia.
 His last military unit has a memorial tree in section 13 on Wilson Drive.
 The American Holly was dedicated on December 15, 1994, the 50th anniversary of Miller's death, for the veterans of the Major Glenn Miller Army Air Forces Orchestra.